shiningflash/timescaledb-playground/apps/real_time_ingestion/readme.md

 2. Add TimescaleDB as a new PostgreSQL data source
 3. Use connection details matching your TimescaleDB instance
 4. Enable `TimescaleDB` option during configuration
-5. Create dashboards to visualize tick data
+5. Create dashboards to visualize webhook data

 ---

 ## Notes

-✅ Batching improves ingestion speed and reduces overhead
+- Batching improves ingestion speed and reduces overhead

-✅ Hypertables automatically partition your time-series data
+- Hypertables automatically partition your time-series data

-✅ Hypercore optimizes for both transactional and analytical workloads
+- Hypercore optimizes for both transactional and analytical workloads

-✅ You can run separate scripts for different symbol groups (e.g., stocks, crypto)
+- You can run separate scripts for different symbol groups (e.g., stocks, crypto)

 ---